netconstructor/acf-location-field/README.md

 ### More Information

-Please read the readme.txt file for mor information
+Please read the readme.txt file for more information